 - Make sure to send a full water bottle.
 Refills are available on site.

-- Send your child to camp with a change of clothes and shoes that are okay to get wet so that spontaneous water play can happen.
+- Send your child to programs with a change of clothes and shoes that are okay to get wet so that spontaneous water play can happen.

-- Apply sunscreen before camp.
-Send extra in case campers engage in water play and reapplication is necessary.
+- Apply sunscreen before your programs.
+Send extra in case program participants engage in water play and reapplication is necessary.